JetBrains/kotlin-web-site/pages/docs/reference/data-science-overview.md

 # Kotlin for Data Science

-From building ETL pipelines to productionizing machine learning models, Kotlin can be a great choice for working with data:
+From building data pipelines to productionizing machine learning models, Kotlin can be a great choice for working with data:
+* Kotlin is concise, readable and easy to learn.
 * Static typing and null safety help create reliable, maintainable code that is easy to troubleshoot.
-* Kotlin is concise, readable and easy to learn.
 * Being a JVM language, Kotlin gives you great performance and an ability to leverage an entire ecosystem of tried and true Java libraries.